alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2018-07-26-probability.markdown

 `corr(X, Y) = cov(X, X) / (stddev(X) * stddev(Y))`

-Correlation is constrained to the interval (-1, 1), with 0 meaning that X and Y are uncorrelated.
-A value over 0.6 would mean strongly correlated, 0.2 weakly correlated or almost uncorrelated.
+Correlation is constrained to the interval (-1, 1), with 0 meaning that X and Y are totally uncorrelated.
+A value over 0.6 means strongly correlated, 0.2 weakly correlated or almost uncorrelated.
 One point to note is that correlation only measures linear relationships.
+Thus a relationship like `(X, X^2)` would score very low on the correlation spectrum.

+### Other interesting distributions

+*Poisson distribution* models the number of occurences of an event within a given period of time.
+E.g. goals per match.

+*Lognormal distribution* has very interesting applications, described [here](https://en.wikipedia.org/wiki/Log-normal_distribution#Occurrence_and_applications).
+For instance, In reliability analysis, the lognormal distribution is often used to model times to repair a maintainable system.
+The lognormal distribution is a distribution of a random variable `X` whose `log(X)` is normally distributed.